gmsoft-tuxicoman/bt-audio/README.md

 # bt-audio

 This python script will turn your linux PC into a bluetooth speaker.
-It allows your devices (phone, tablet, etc) to connect without authentication to the PC and play the sound to your alsa card.
+It allows your devices (phone, tablet, etc) to connect without authentication to the PC and play the sound to your alsa card or pulseaudio.

 ## Requirements
 * Bluez 5.x